cmdwm/ezsyntax/README.md

 -----------------------
 ## To-Do
-- [ ] Allow users to change which programming language gets santaxed (only HTML right now)
+- [ ] Allow users to change which programming language gets syntaxed (only HTML right now)
 - [ ] Instead of having to use `syntax('demo', 1)`, have an option to apply to all `<code>` blocks

 -----------------------